Through a Compressed Lens: Investigating The Impact of Quantization on Factual Knowledge Recall: Introduction

 \section{Introduction}

-With the shift towards LLMs and the focus on inference acceleration enabling more accessible and efficient deployment of LLMs, numerous quantization techniques have been developed \cite{dettmers-etal-2022-8bits, frantar-etal-2023-optq, xiao-etal-2023-smooth, lin-etal-2024-awq}.
-By reducing the precision of a model's parameters and lowering the number of bits used, quantization allows to decrease model size while mostly preserving its performance \cite{gray-etal-1998-quantization}.
-To date, the effects of quantization are evaluated across various aspects, including multilinguality \cite{marchisio-etal-2024-quantization}, bias \cite{goncalves-strubell-2023-understanding}, trustfulness \cite{hong-etal-2024-trust}, alignment \cite{jin-etal-2024-comprehensive}, and instruction following capability \cite{liu-etal-2024-emergent}.
-Quantization has recently been ubiquitously employed for purposes of explainability and interpretability, aiming to explore black-box LLMs in areas such as parametric knowledge \cite{namburi-etal-2023-cost}, natural language explanation \cite{wang-etal-2024-llmcheckup, liu-etal-2024-emergent}, and counterfactual example \cite{bhattacharjee-etal-2024-zero, giorgi2025natural, wang2025fitcfframeworkautomaticfeature}.
-Despite the valuable insights that explainability and interpretability offer, the impact of quantization on explanation methods and explanation quality remains underexplored and has yet to be comprehensively characterized.
+The shift towards LLMs has created strong demand for efficient inference and accessible deployment.
+In response, numerous quantization techniques have been developed \cite{dettmers-etal-2022-8bits, frantar-etal-2023-optq, xiao-etal-2023-smooth, lin-etal-2024-awq}.
+By reducing the precision of a model's parameters , quantization allows us to decrease model size while mostly preserving its performance \cite{gray-etal-1998-quantization}.
+Although the effects of quantization in LLMs have been evaluated across various aspects, e.g., multilinguality, bias, fairness, and trustworthiness \cite{marchisio-etal-2024-quantization, goncalves-strubell-2023-understanding, ramesh-etal-2023-comparative, hong-etal-2024-trust, liu-etal-2024-emergent, wang2026largelanguagemodelsexplain}, the \textit{degree}, \textit{variability}, and \textit{practical implications} of its impact on LLMs' ability to recall factual knowledge from pretrained memory remains underexplored and have yet to be comprehensively characterized.